Departmental Honors Program in Religion

 Criteria for admission into the Departmental Honors program in Religion

 (1) A minimum GPA of 3.5 overall and a GPA of 3.5 in Religion courses.
 Borderline cases may be settled by the DUS with consent of the Chair.

-a) should be someone the student has already worked with for at least one semester of regular coursework and
+a) The thesis advisor should be someone the student has already worked with for at least one semester of advanced coursework (300-level or above).

-c) will normally be a member of the Religion Department faculty.
+c) The thesis advisor will normally be a member of the Religion Department faculty.

 Exceptions to these policies are by petition to the Chair.

 (3) Previous work on potential thesis topic.
-The thesis project should not involve taking on material that students have not already been exposed to.
-Students writing on Hebrew Bible should have taken RN 101 or 201, for example.
+The thesis project should involve material that students have already been exposed to through their coursework.
+Students are expected to enroll in courses related to the potential thesis topic before starting work on their thesis.
+For example, students writing on Hebrew Bible should have already taken RN 101 or 201.